2018 Parent Guide

-X-Treme Art & Pottery: Take your art to the extreme as you create a variety of art projects using all sorts of techniques and “canvases.”
-Campers will get to paint and glaze a ceramic piece to take home with them at the end of the session.
+X-Treme Art & Pottery: Take art to the extreme and create a variety of art projects using all sorts of techniques and “canvases.”
+Campers will also get to paint and glaze a ceramic piece to take home with them at the end of the session.

 Airsoft Adventures: A closely supervised environment for campers to safely learn Airsoft as they practice their speed and accuracy.
 Teamwork and communication are key as each squad of campers attempt to successfully complete a variety of challenges and scenarios.

-***All personal equipment must be brought to camp in a black trash bag with the camper’s name printed on a piece of masking tape.
+**Personal Airsoft equipment brought to camp must be limited to 400 fps.
+All personal equipment must be brought to camp in a black trash bag with the camper’s name printed on a piece of masking tape.
 Trash bags must be sealed and checked in with the camp staff immediately upon arrival at camp.
-Any Airsoft equipment carried by campers throughout the day will be confiscated and returned to a parent at the end of the week.
+Any airsoft equipment carried by campers throughout the day will be confiscated and returned to a parent at the end of the week.

 Culinary Creations: Try your hand at creating a culinary masterpiece.
 Add some special ingredients and enjoy the flavor of what could be the beginning of your new secret family recipe.

-Wet n’ Wild: A closely supervised extra swim time in our new pool!
-Campers will be able to swim in our pool, and do other activities like Oasis and fun water games.
+Wet n’ Wild: A closely supervised extra swim time in our pool!
+Campers will be able to swim in our pool and participate in other activities like Oasis and fun water games.

 MORE PROGRAM DETAILS

-Campers may deposit their money into their snack shack account to avoid carrying their money all day.
+We suggest that parents deposit money into their snack shack account to avoid campers carrying money around all day.
 Nana will have a table set-up at each arrival area on the first day of a session to collect deposits for the snack shack.
-Additional deposits can be made throughout the week by going to the snack shack directly.
 Account credits may be used for the snack shack upon request.

 Some of the best memories of camp come from the overnighters.
 Instead of being picked up on Friday afternoon, campers have the option to stay overnight.
 Campers will participate in various special activities and themed events.
-We will be cooking dinner over the fire and roasting plenty of marshmallows throughout the evening.
+We will be cooking dinner over the fire and have the opportunity to roast marshmallows in the evening.